-This Hub is designated towards people who have big dreams, ambition, and the urge to step up as a leader for their community.
+This article is designated towards people who have big dreams, ambition, and the urge to step up as a leader for their community.
 However, I am not going to kid you, it is definitely not easy, nor is it quick.
 One has to be aware of the difficulties that must be conquered, which include the requirements that one should be financially stable, have a know-how of the city and its people, and above all, have charisma, an accommodating personality, and leadership skills.
 I would like to add a side-note here though; it is much easier to become a mayor of a small city than a large city (exponential difference).
 Also, if you are wondering what the educational prerequisites are to becoming a major, the answer is that educational prerequisites vary from city to city.
-In many cities, you do not need a college degree to become Mayor.
+In many cities, you do not need a college degree to become mayor.
 The great thing about American democracy is that almost anyone can run for office after a certain age.

 The following steps may be of help to get you to that highly anticipated position in the city.